mtitolo/styleguide/javascript/README.md

     var x = y + 5
     ```

-  - Place an empty newline at the end of the file.
+  - Files should end with a single newline character.

     ```javascript
-    // bad
+    // good
     (function(global) {
       // ...stuff...
     })(this)
     ```

     ```javascript
-    // good
+    // bad
     (function(global) {
       // ...stuff...
     })(this)